Composite Sorting: Proofs

-Since the cost of mismatch is strictly concave, we can use strict concavity and add the two previous equations to obtain $\bar{c}(z-x) + \bar{c}(z'-x') > \bar{c}(z'-x) + \bar{c}(z-x')$.
-The output loss due to mismatch can be strictly reduced by assigning worker $x$ to job $z'$ and worker $x'$ to job $z$, which is a contradiction.
+Since the cost of skill gaps is strictly concave, we can use strict concavity and add the two previous equations to obtain $\bar{c}(z-x) + \bar{c}(z'-x') > \bar{c}(z'-x) + \bar{c}(z-x')$.
+The output loss due to skill gaps can be strictly reduced by assigning worker $x$ to job $z'$ and worker $x'$ to job $z$, which is a contradiction.\end{proof}